 The towpath ends soon after Lechlade and, although navigation is technically allowed as far as Cricklade, only canoes now make it any further upstream as the river is narrow and shallow.
-In the 1850s it was often full of tall reeds but was cleared by the 1870s which allowed for about 3ft of water for some navigation.
-For today’s walkers there is one long diversion on a main road until a new riverside path, extending the towpath, is created.
+In the 1850s it was often full of tall reeds but was cleared by the 1870s which allowed about 3ft of water for some navigation.
+Today’s walkers have use of a new path, starting opposite Inglesham church, which follows the riverside.

-Lechlade: The Riverside cafe and pub, next to Halfpenny Bridge.
-Open all day.
+Lechlade: The Tea Chest Cafe, next to Halfpenny Bridge.
+9am-5pm.

 Lechlade: The Crown Inn, High Street.
 Open all day.